-The Electrical Engineering program at the University of Utah offers an opportunity to study online as part of one of the fastest growing programs at the University.
-The amount of research dollars spent, Ph.D. students enrolled, and faculty hired have grown tremendously over the last several years.
-Leading, in turn, to nearly 100% of our Ph.D students receiving research funding or financial assistance as well as providing funding for many Masters students.
+The Electrical and Computer Engineering program at the University of Utah offers an opportunity to study online as part of one of the fastest growing programs at the University.
+The amount of research dollars spent, Ph.D. students enrolled, and faculty hired have grown tremendously over the last several years; leading to nearly 100% of our Ph.D students receiving research funding or financial assistance as well as providing funding for many Masters students.

 At the University of Utah our courses combine traditional online learning – where you study individually at home at your own pace – with interactive learning.
 Interactive learning increases your engagement with classmates and instructor, as well as with the materials covered.
 In this manner it improves learning outcomes.
 Our courses combine the flexibility of online teaching with the advantages and direct engagement of traditional teaching.